Mira (YouTuber): YouTube channel and career

 One year into running the channel, she was making a monthly income of US$2,500.
 Her travel videos make her the most money.
 Mira signed a contract with a company to help her manage sponsorships.
 For a channel with 200,000 subscribers, she said in 2022 that a YouTuber could make (US$) from an advertisement.
 She accrued over 500,000 subscribers by 2018.
-The publication Gotrip attributed her channel's fast growth to her uploading one video a day seven days a week at 10:00pm.
+The publication Gotrip attributed her channel's fast growth to her uploading one video a day, seven days a week, at 10:00 pm.
 Mira's consistent uploads gave viewers the impression that she is a friend who is talking to them every day about life, Gotrip said.
 She adds both Chinese and Korean subtitles for her videos, allowing South Korean viewers to understand videos in which she speaks Chinese.
 She hired a film editor to add Chinese subtitles and music, while she adds the Korean subtitles herself.
 Mira calls her viewers "little bees" (小蜜蜂).

 Beginning in 2017, Mira was asked by the Korea Tourism Organization to be a spokeswoman for Michelin starred restaurants in South Korea.
 Filming herself eating at numerous restaurants, she made videos featuring herself eating gejang and Hanwoo.
 Each video received over 100,000 views.
 In 2021, she wrote an article for Apple Daily in which she conducted street interviews with people in South Korea asking their opinions about the boy band Mirror.